jtrusty/win10-setup/README.md

 # win10-setup
 Windows 10 Configuration Scripts

+Be sure you are running Win10 Pro or higher.

 Run the prerequisites first, then click the link below.

 |Click link to run  |Description  |